raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 Arcade Mode is the basic gameplay mode in *HEXA*.

 In this mode, you start out with 45 seconds on the clock.
 As you match HEXAs, you'll earn points, as well as more time on the timer!
 Your goal is to match as many HEXAs, and thus, earn as many points, as you can before time runs out.
-White tiles earn you 100 points, gray tiles earn you 150 points, and black tiles earn you 200 points.
+White tris earn you 100 points, gray tris earn you 150 points, and black tris earn you 200 points.

 There's another element to this mode to keep you on your toes: randomly-generated Power-ups!
 These do various different things when matched:

-- Bombs — If matched into a HEXA, the whole HEXAPLEX gets "blown up" and replaced with a new, randomized set of tiles.
+- Bombs — If matched into a HEXA, the whole HEXAPLEX gets "blown up" and replaced with a new, randomized set of tris.
-- 2x Tiles — When matched into a HEXA, you'll earn double points for that match!
+- 2x tris — When matched into a HEXA, you'll earn double points for that match!
 Plus, a bigger timer boost.
-- Wild Tiles — These tiles can be used in place of any other color when creating a HEXA.
+- Wild tris — These tris can be used in place of any other color when creating a HEXA.
 No penalty nor reward.

 Power-ups will not stack up with themselves.
 For example, if you have multiple 2x Tiles in a match, you'll still only receive one bonus.
-However, Power-ups *will* stack with eachother — if a match contains a 2x Tile and a Bomb, you'll get double points *and* reshuffle the entire board.
+However, Power-ups *will* stack with eachother — if a match contains a 2x tri and a Bomb, for example, you'll get double points *and* re-shuffle the entire board.

 You can also score HEXA Combos — if you match a HEXA, and the resulting grid contains another HEXA, BOOM!!
 You'll get double the points for that match!
 This stacks exponentially up until you reach a board state without an immediate HEXA.
 These are mostly luck-based, but it's possible to create them intentionally if you really know what you're doing.